-- (a) The Agency, the Community and the States shall, at the request of any one of them, consult on amendment to this Agreement. - (b) All amendments shall require the agreement of the Agency, the Community and the States. - The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+- (a) Switzerland and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of Switzerland and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.